21. 12. 2014 - 3. 1. 2015

 Assembly and disassembly of the antenna

 After a few tries I was able to throw the mason's lacing cord with the attached golf ball through the top of the tree and over a branch, that was about 25 m above the ground.
 Then I knotted the mason's lacing cord with the thicker string, pulled the first arm of the prepared wire antenna slightly up and undid the mason's lacing cord again, when I held the thick cord in my hands.
 The remaining thick string I wrapped first temporarily down around the tree.
-At the second tree I repeated this procedure and finally pulled both antenna arms punitive upwards.
-The construction took about one hour, because I had to deal with the hand rather steep (about 30°) between the two trees several times.
+At the 2. tree I repeated this procedure and finally pulled both antenna arms punitive upwards.
+The construction took about one hour, because I had to deal with the hand rather steep (about 30°) between the 2 trees several times.
 Fortunately at this time was only relatively little snow, about 10 cm.

 In the end the antenna, made from twice 20 m wire and 8 m lead, was in a height of about 10 to 12 m tilted on the slope.
 The design I would describe as an angled Dipole or bent Doublet.
 The feed line I moved horizontally towards the window and clamped it there in the window frame and led it into the room.
 The station stood on a small table by the window.
 Although the two-wire line well wedged in the window frame, I combined them with a short line at the window hinge.
 Otherwise, it could happen that the wire slips out, if opening the window careless.
 That could eventually pulls the whole station off the table.